ericmjl/chameleon/README.md

 - [ ] check for bugs in the game.
 - [ ] write tests for the game progression.
+- [ ] implement the deterministic way of choosing cards.
+- [ ] implement strategic subclass of the Player class.
+- [ ] implement a genetic algorithm for choosing strategies?

 # Rules